pedro-abundio-wang/deep-learning/docs/blogs/datapipeline.md

 - [Datasets Quick Start](https://www.tensorflow.org/guide/datasets_for_estimators): gentle introduction to tf.data
 - [Programmer’s guide](https://www.tensorflow.org/guide/datasets): more advanced and detailed guide to the best practices when using Datasets in TensorFlow
 - [Performance guide](https://www.tensorflow.org/guide/performance/overview#input_pipeline_optimization): advanced guide to improve performance of the data pipeline
 - [Official blog post](https://developers.googleblog.com/2017/09/introducing-tensorflow-datasets.html) introducing Datasets and Estimators.
-We don’t use Estimators in our [code examples](https://github.com/cs230-stanford/cs230-code-examples) so you can safely ignore them for now.
+We don’t use Estimators in our code so you can safely ignore them for now.
 - [Slides from the creator of tf.data](https://docs.google.com/presentation/d/16kHNtQslt-yuJ3w8GIx-eEH6t_AvFeQOchqGRFpAD7U/edit#slide=id.p) explaining the API, best practices (don’t forget to read the speaker notes below the slides)
 - [Origin github issue](https://github.com/tensorflow/tensorflow/issues/7951) for Datasets: a bit of history on the origin of `tf.data`
 - [Stackoverflow](https://stackoverflow.com/questions/tagged/tensorflow-datasets) tag for the Datasets API